boazbk/tcs/lec_09_godel.md

 Alas, it turns out the results we've seen dealt a devastating blow to this program, as was shown by Kurt Gödel in 1931:

 > ### {.theorem title="Gödel's Incompleteness Theorem:  informal version" #godethmtakeone}
-For every sound proof system for sufficiently rich mathematical statements, there is a mathematical statement that is _true_ but is not _provable_.
+For every sound proof system  $V$ for sufficiently rich mathematical statements, there is a mathematical statement that is _true_ but is not _provable_ in $V$.

+### Defining "Proof Systems"

-Before proving [godethmtakeone](){.ref}, we need to specify what does it mean to be "provable" (and even formally define the notion of a "mathematical statement").
+Before proving [godethmtakeone](){.ref}, we need to define  "proof systems" and even formally define the notion of a "mathematical statement".
-Thus we need to define the notion of a _proof system_.
 In geometry and other areas of mathematics, proof systems are often defined by starting with some basic assumptions or _axioms_ and then deriving more statements by using _inference rules_ such as the famous [Modus Ponens](https://en.wikipedia.org/wiki/Modus_ponens), but what axioms shall we use?
 What rules?

-Our idea will be to use an extremely general notion of proof, not even restricting ourselves to ones that have the form of axioms and inference.
+We will use an extremely general notion of proof systems, not even restricting ourselves to ones that have the form of axioms and inference.
-A _proof_ will be simply a piece of text- a finite string- that satisfies:

-1. _(effectiveness)_ Given a statement $x$ and a proof $w$ (both of which can be encoded as strings) we can verify that $w$ is a valid proof for $x$.
-(For example, by going line by line and checking that each line does indeed follow from the preceding ones using one of the allowed inference rules.)

-2. _(soundness)_ If there is a valid proof $w$ for $x$ then $x$ is true.

-Those seem like rather minimal requirements that one would want from every proof system.
-Requirement 2 (soundness) is the very definition of a proof system: you shouldn't be able to prove things that are not true.
-Requirement 1 is also essential.
-If it there is no set of rules (i.e., an algorithm) to check that a proof is valid then in what sense is it a proof system?
-We could replace it with the system where the "proof" for a statement $x$ would simply be "trust me: it's true".

-A mathematical statement will also simply be a string.
-Mathematical statements states a fact about some mathematical object.
+__Mathematical statements.__ At the highest level, a mathematical statement is simply a piece of text, which we can think of as a   _string_ $x\in \{0,1\}^*$.
+Mathematical statements contain assertions whose truth does not depend on any empirical fact, but rather only on properties of abstract objects.
-For example, the following is a mathematical statement:
+For example, the following is a mathematical statement:^[This happens to be a _false_ statement.]

 >_"The number $2$,$696$,$635$,$869$,$504$,$783$,$333$,$238$,$805$,$675$,$613$,$588$,$278$,$597$,$832$,$162$,$617$,$892$,$474$,$670$,$798$,$113$ is prime"._

-(This happens to be a _false_ statement; can you see why?)

-Mathematical statements don't have to be about numbers.
-They can talk about any other mathematical object including sets, strings, functions, graphs and yes, even _programs_.
+Mathematical statements do not have to involve numbers.
+They can assert properties of any other mathematical object including sets, strings, functions, graphs and yes, even _programs_.
-Thus, another example of a mathematical statement is the following:
+Thus, another example of a mathematical statement is the following:^[It is  [unknown](https://goo.gl/Lx8HYv) whether this statement is true or false.]

 :::  {.quote}
 The following Python function halts on every positive integer `n`